keithjgrant/Taming-CSS/Crawling/chapter3.md

 This works.
 Now, our selector has one id and one class, giving it a specificity of 1,1,0, which is higher than `#nav a`, which has a specificity of 1,0,1.

 We can still make this better, though.
 Instead of *raising* the specificity of the second selector, let's see if we can *lower* the specificity of the first.
 Does "nav" really need to be an id?
-Perhaps--maybe we are using that id in our JavaScript to find that element on the page--but that doesn't mean we have to use it in our CSS.
+Perhaps&mdash;maybe we are using that id in our JavaScript to find that element on the page&mdash;but that doesn't mean we have to use it in our CSS.
 Let's give it a class as well: `<p id="nav" class="nav">`.
 Then we can change our CSS a bit:

 ```css
 /* fix 3 */